A Rape on Campus: Media criticism

 The Washington Post media critic Erik Wemple stated that everyone connected to this story at Rolling Stone should be fired.

 After the Charlottesville Police made their official report, Wemple said: "What is left of the Rolling Stone piece?
 Very little.
 There's some reporting on the university's culture, which shouldn't be taken seriously in light of the fraud exposed by the police; there's some reporting on the university leadership's approach to the issue, which shouldn't be taken seriously in light of the fraud exposed by the police."

-National Review columnist Jonah Goldberg has called for Phi Kappa Psi to sue Rolling Stone, while at least one legal expert has opined that there is a high likelihood of "civil lawsuits by the fraternity members or by the fraternity itself against the magazine and maybe even some university officials".
+Goldberg has called for Phi Kappa Psi to sue Rolling Stone, while at least one legal expert has opined that there is a high likelihood of "civil lawsuits by the fraternity members or by the fraternity itself against the magazine and maybe even some university officials".
 ABC News has reported that the accuser, Jackie, herself might be sued.

 By December 5, 2014, Christopher Pivik, a former member of Phi Kappa Psi at the University of Virginia, had retained attorney Andrew Miltenberg.
 According to Miltenberg, he specializes in "defamation and complex internet and First Amendment issues".

 Columbia journalism professor Bill Grueskin called the story "a mess—thinly sourced, full of erroneous assumptions, and plagued by gaping holes in the reporting".
 The Columbia Journalism Review declared the story the winner of "this year's media-fail sweepstakes".
 The Poynter Institute named the story the "Error of the Year" in journalism.